De Kock helps South Africa build lead over West Indies - RFI

 Gros-Islet (Saint Lucia) (AFP)

+When Lungi Ngidi was last man out with South Africa 225 runs ahead, the teams took an early tea.
+De Kock was the not out batsman after adding 100 runs with four tail-enders who scored 11 runs between them.

-Having struggled in his previous four Test matches with the burden of captaincy, De Kock seemed more at ease without that responsibility in reaching 44 not out at the interval.
+After struggling in the previous four Test matches with the burden of captaincy, de Kock seemed more at ease without that responsibility.

-He will resume in the afternoon session with all-rounder Wiaan Mulder (21 not out), the pair having added 43 runs so far for the sixth wicket in extending their team's lead after the hosts were bowled out for 97 on the first day.
+After a comparatively sedate morning session at the Daren Sammy Cricket Ground he exploded into an array of attacking shots in the afternoon reaching a sixth Test century and first against the West Indies.

+De Kock reached his century with a six, one of seven in an innings also embellished by 12 fours off 170 deliveries.

-West Indies' only success in the first two hours' play in the day came at the midway point when former captain Jason Holder induced an outside edge from the bat of Rassie van der Dussen and Shai Hope held the catch at gully to end the right-hander's innings at 46.
+De Kock led the way as 77 runs came in the first two hours for the loss of just one wicket, when former captain Jason Holder induced an outside edge from Rassie van der Dussen on 46 and Shai Hope held the catch at gully.

-He had resumed overnight in partnership with de Kock and watched from the non-striker's end as his partner got his team off to an ideal start from the close of play position of 128 for four on day one.

-De Kock capitalised on loose bowling at the start of the day from Kemar Roach, the West Indies' senior seamer taken for two boundaries in the opening over to set the tone for the early part of the morning when more boundaries flowed off the bats of both batsmen.
+Quick wickets after lunch lifted West Indian but that proved a brief respite with Nortje steadfast in partnership with the rampant de Kock.

+It was left to Holder to end the misery for the home side when he produced a sharp lifter to the tailender which resulted in a catch to gully.
+Then Holder had last man Lungi Ngidi caught behind to finish with the best bowling figures of the innings at four for 75.

 © 2021 AFP